SteveDoyle2/pyNastran/pyNastran/bdf/dev_vectorized/readme.txt

      - it requires extra checks; speed
      - if you as Patran/Femap to show elements 1-10 and only element 1 exists, it shows you element 1 and (hopefully :) doesn't crash
+   - Interface
+     - 2D arrays will iterate over the rows to indicate different elements/properties
+     - column 2/3/etc. will refer to column 1
+       - yes [eid1, mass1]
+             [eid2, mass2]
+             [eid3, mass3]
+             [eid4, mass4]
+       - no  [eid1,   eid2,  eid3,  eid4]
+             [mass1, mass2, mass3, mass4]
+     - Why?
+       - I'll forget which is which

   - Easily vectorizable and/or high payoff cards
     - These include: